 Materials needed for this sea glass wind chimes craft:

 Some links below may be affiliate links which means that you do not pay anymore, however, a small commission will go to this site.

 Remove the outer ring on your embroidery hoops.
 We will only need the inner circle.
-Paint them both white.
+Then paint them both white.
 My kids helped with this step.
 Bet you never would have guessed that from this picture!

 Then, because I like things to be secure and safe, I tied the rings together in 4 more places.
 Each string should be tied tightly.